 The DFS is the regulatory body that oversees financial services companies licensed by or operating in New York State.
-Organizations covered by the new cybersecurity regulation include banks and trust companies, insurance companies, mortgage lenders, investment companies, brokers and other financial services providers.
+Organizations covered by the new cybersecurity regulations include banks and trust companies, insurance companies, mortgage lenders, investment companies, brokers and other financial services providers.
 There are some exemptions for some smaller organizations.

 Covered entities must: